uktrade/lite-api/README.md

   * `cp conf/sample-application.conf conf/application.conf`
   * In service config options, replace `ENTER_USERNAME_HERE` and `ENTER_PASSWORD_HERE` values with their corresponding usernames and passwords from Vault.
-  * If your local Redis and Postgres are not running with default options, edit the `db` and `redis` sections of the config file.
+  * If your local Postgres is not running with default options, edit the `db` sections of the config file.
-* Run the application: `sbt run`
+* Run the application: `python manage.py runserver`
 * Go to the index page (e.g. `http://localhost:8000`)

 ## Endpoints